5 Things to Consider When Choosing a Surgeon

 - In our series of laparoscopic and robotic repair of hiatal hernia and fundoplication, we have had no occurrence of intra-operative or post-operative complications such as tight wrap, bleeding, infection, or injuries.
 Our hospital length of stay is 1-2 days.

-When deciding to undergo a minimally invasive procedure, you need to know whether your surgeon received specific training in minimally invasive surgery at an accredited fellowship program following completion of residency training.
+When deciding to undergo a minimally invasive procedure, you need to know whether your surgeon received fellowship training in minimally invasive surgery at an accredited fellowship program after completion of residency training.
 Is your surgeon current on his/her specialty board certification?
 Is he/she a fellow of the American College of Surgeons?
 Is he/she affiliated with a professional specialty organization?
 Has your provider maintained current knowledge by receiving continuing medical education?
-The answer to these questions could mean the difference between a positive experience versus one entangled with complications.
+The following are some information about Dr. Zaré's qualifications and training:

 - Dr. Zaré received his residency training in General Surgery at Georgetown University, Washington, DC.
-After residency, he completed additional two years of fellowship training in Advanced Laparoscopic and Gastrointestinal Surgery at the University of North Carolina at Chapel Hill.
+After residency, he completed additional two years of fellowship training in Advanced Laparoscopic Gastrointestinal and Bariatric Surgery at the University of North Carolina at Chapel Hill.

 - Dr. Zaré is certified by the American Board of Surgery and is a fellow of the American College of Surgeons.